Japan sends warship into Taiwan Strait for first time – DW – 09/26/2024

 China's growing desire for dominance in the region

-China has repeatedly maintained that it will bring Taiwan under its control, with Chinese leader Xi Jinping's growing rhetoric of "unification" being "inevitable."
+China has repeatedly maintained that it will bring Taiwan under its control, with Chinese leader Xi Jinping voicing growing rhetoric about "unification" being "inevitable."

 Beijing, which sees Taiwan as part of its territory, also claims jurisdiction over the waters that separate the island from China.